ZihaoW123/Pzt-Camera/README.md

 Photos taken by the camera are saved in the photo folder, such as "photo/1.bmp"

-### Citing code of Pzt-Camera
+### Citing code or Paper of Pzt-Camera
-If you find the code useful in your research, please consider citing:
+If you find the Pzt-Camera useful in your research, please consider staring the repository and citing code or paper:
 ```
 @misc{
   PZT_Camera,